Azure-Samples/migrate-javaee-app-to-azure-training/step-05-setup-github-actions/README.md

 How to setup a GitHub Actions workflow file and the necessary secrets to continuously deploy your Java EE app.

----

-Feedback notes:

-- Use CLI, OneDeploy to deploy  scripts, driver, and deescriptors
-- Use "preview" emoji to tell rader that in the future they won't have to use the AZure CLI to do the deployment step
-- Add instructions to generate Service Principal

 ## Overview of GitHub Actions

 GitHub Actions is an automation framework with CI/CD built-in and makes it easy to automate your software development workflows.
 Your automation can be triggered on events like when a commit is pushed, a comment is made, a pull request is opened, or on a schedule.
 These workflows are stored as `.yml` files in the `.github/workflows` directory of your repository.
 In this module, you will learn how to define a workflow to build and deploy a Java EE app whenever there is a push on the main branch of the repository.